lazarusfriday11/devol.me/source/PierceDevolResume.rst

 .. image:: _static/profile.png
     :align: right

-Proven technical writer seeks to develop clear and concise texts through *empathetic documentation*;
+Proven technical writer seeks to develop clear and concise texts through *empathic documentation*;
 A process that creates more than just documentation:

 * Deconstructive editing finds core elements for better understanding and content re-use.